caugbr/vue-wp-theme/README.md

 * Loading - global loading layer
 * LangMenu - a menu to switch the site language
 * List - list posts by post type and taxonomy term
+* Search - search form
+* Thumbnail - render the featured image for a post

 ### Mixins
 * common.js - some helper functions that is available in all components